serhiisol/simple-redux-devtools/README.md

 # Simple Redux Devtools

-A very lightweight chrome extension to debug redux applications.
+A very lightweight chrome/edge extension to debug redux applications.
 Main advantage of the extension is limited memory usage and on-demand json rendering.

 <img src="devtools.png" />